pivotal/docs-tap/scst-store/amr/auth-k8s-sa-autoconfiguration.hbs.md

 ## <a id="cloudevent-handler"></a>CloudEvent Handler

-You can find the CloudEvent handler configuration in the Tanzu Application Platform context under the TLK `amr.cloudevent_handler`.
+You can find the CloudEvent Handler configuration in the Tanzu Application Platform context under the TLK `amr.cloudevent_handler`.
 This prefix is not stripped in this case.

 On the package level, if `amr.cloudevent_handler.auth.kubernetes_service_accounts.enable` and `amr.cloudevent_handler.auth.kubernetes_service_accounts.autoconfigure` are true, the package  creates the following resources to set up authentication automatically in the `metadata-store` namespace: